5and5/BO2-Remix/README.md

 - All records and buildable parts are given on spawn
 - Gramophone is no longer needed

+### Teleporters

+- Teleporters activate as soon as doors leading to them are opened
+- Teleporters in the crazy place can be used without first being used from the other side

 ### Special Rounds

 - Panzers will come every 4 rounds on solo and coop